Dialectical Behavior Therapy

 DBT-INFORMED PSYCHOTHERAPY VERSUS COMPREHENSIVE DBT

 An intensive outpatient comprehensive DBT program includes the following components: client participation in a weekly DBT skills group, individual DBT therapy, access to phone skills coaching outside of sessions, therapist participation in a weekly DBT meeting with colleagues, and other additional sessions deemed clinically appropriate to support the client’s presenting needs.
-Additional sessions may include but are not limited to: an additional individual therapy session per week, family therapy, couples therapy, individual DBT skills coaching sessions, weekly skills group sessions, weekly parent DBT skills coaching sessions.
+Additional sessions may include but are not limited to: an additional individual therapy session per week, family therapy, couples therapy, individual DBT skills coaching sessions, weekly parent DBT skills coaching sessions.